visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPlotSILRestriction(silr, all) -> integer

-silr : type
+silr : STARTING_VALUE
     A SIL restriction object.

-all : type
+all : STARTING_VALUE
     An optional argument that tells the function if the SIL restriction should be applied to all plots in the plot list.

 return type : integer